bcgov/action-builder-ghcr/README.md

 # Outputs

-Returns digests for the new and previous images, if available.
+New image digest (SHA).
 This applies to build and retags.

 ```yaml
 - id: digest